Rust Testing Strategy #

 - Each service gets its own test folder/binary (e.g., tests/rabbitmq, tests/redis, tests/s3)

-Feature flags (keep container tests opt-in) #
+Feature flags (keep integration tests opt-in) #

 Each crate: